PySimpleGUI/PySimpleGUI/readme_creator/output/index.md

 ### Small Timeout Values (under 10ms)

 ***Do Not*** use a timeout of less than 10ms.
-Otherwise you will simply thrash, spending your time trying to do some GUI stuff, only to be interruped by a timeout timer before it can get anything done.
+Otherwise you will simply thrash, spending your time trying to do some GUI stuff, only to be interrupted by a timeout timer before it can get anything done.
 The results are potentially disasterous.

 There is a hybrid approach... a read with a timeout.
 You'll score much higher points on the impressive meter if you're able to use a lot less CPU time by using this type of read.